AN/TPS-80 Ground/Air Task Oriented Radar: Development

 Development of the G/ATOR began in September 2005 when the Marine Corps awarded a $7.9 million contract to Northrop Grumman Electronic Systems.
 Initial design requirements required planning for short-range air surveillance, counter-battery fire and target acquisition, and sensor networking.
 The requirement required Block 1 to allow for incremental implementation of the following blocks without equipment or software redesign.

 In 2009, a $14 million cost overrun for the G/ATOR, was attributed to requirements creep and the increasing cost of scarce materials required in advanced electronic components.
 In 2012 the Marine Corps and Northrop Grumman began Block 2 development, beginning with upgrading the Block 1 equipment and software for performing GWLR requirements.

 The G/ATOR program obtained a successful Milestone C decision in March 2014.
 In October 2014, a 207.3 million dollar low rate initial production (LRIP) contract was awarded to Northrop Grumman for the first four systems.
 In March 2015, another contract worth $113 million was awarded to produce two additional systems to be delivered in October 2017.

 In September 2015, the Marine Corps awarded Northrop Grumman a $58.7 million contract to incorporate and test the GWLR mode for the G/ATOR.

 In September 2016, the Marine Corps awarded Northrop Grumman a $375 million contract for nine additional LRIP systems that will incorporate gallium nitride (GaN) technology.

 In June 2019, the Marine Corps awarded Northrop Grumman a $958 million contract for full-rate production of 30 GaN G/ATOR Systems.

-A total of 57 G/ATOR systems are planned for procurement.
+A total of 60 G/ATOR systems are planned for procurement through 2029.

 In December 2019, the Marine Corps awarded Northrop Grumman a $188 million contract, for the firm-fixed-price portion of a previously awarded contract (M67854-19-C-0043).
 This modification is for the purchase of six Gallium Nitride full-rate-production systems and associated travel in support of Program Executive Officer Land Systems, Quantico, Virginia.

 Saab is subcontracted by Northrop Grumman Corporation and has delivered major subsystems and assemblies as well as software since Lot1 and has been part of the development since originally contracted in 2007.